41 Vocabulary Flashcards |

 You can select Sound | Set Playback Volume and Sound | Set Record Volume to open system utilities to change play and record volumes.

-You can change the size of text in the flashcard window simply by clicking on the and buttons.
-The point size is changed one point for each click.
-Values are stored in the compiled flashcard file.
+size is changed one point for each click.
+Values are stored in the compiled

 The button just below the right corner of each flashcard displays a cumulative total of how long the currently loaded flashcard file has been in use.
 The number is saved in the compiled list after each session.
 You can reset the time by clicking on the time display or by choosing Tools | Reset Timer from the Flashcard Menu.